Dandenong is situated around 30 kilometres from Melbourne in the city's south-eastern suburbs.

 Dandenong was originally a separate city, but it was eventually absorbed into Melbourne's metropolitan area during urban sprawl of the 1960s.
 Despite this, Dandenong maintains its own identity and character as a major commercial and industrial area.
 It has since developed as a highly multicultural city with around half of its residents having been born overseas and representing a diverse range of ethnic groups.

-Major shopping facilities in Dandenong include the Dandenong Plaza shopping Centre and the vibrant Dandenong Market.
+Major shopping facilities in Dandenong include the Dandenong Square shopping Centre and the vibrant Dandenong Market.
 An extensive collection of on-street shops front the wide boulevard of Lonsdale Street and within the block bounded by Robinson Street, Foster Street and McCrae Street.
 In Dandenong North, local shopping facilities are situated in Outlook Drive, Brady Road and Menzies Avenue.

 Dandenong is home to Melbourne's only recognised Afghan and Indian precincts.
 The Afghan Bazaar stretches along Thomas Street between Scott Street and Walker Street, while Little India is located along Foster Street between the railway station and Thomas Street.
 Each of these cultural precincts has a selection of grocery shops, fashion retailers, entertainment and restaurants.